AnasShafqat/pdf_form/pdf_form/README.md

 # An application that generates admission forms in PDF format using HTML Form Data.
-# Customised according to customer's(atiryk.edu.pk) requirements.
+# Customised according to customer's (http://www.iatiryk.edu.pk) requirements.